turbotobbe/jekyll-theme-sparti/README.md

 * `title` will render as h1-tag and be used in title and tabs.
 * `description` will only be used for opengraph descriptiong an in the title.
-* `author` should be a key matching an author in _data/authors.yml.
+* `author` should be a key matching a person in _people/person.md.
 This can be left out if it is a regular page without a meaningful author.
 * `date` is the data when the article is published or revised.

 ```markdown